-While Atlantic Salmon and other large diadromous species exist in our region (e.g. Striped Bass, Atlantic Sturgeon, American Shad), Long Island’s rivers and streams hosts only four smaller species: Alewife and Blueback Herring (collecitively known as “River Herring”), American Eel and Brook Trout.
+While Atlantic Salmon and other large diadromous species exist in our region (e.g. Striped Bass, Atlantic Sturgeon, American Shad), Long Island’s rivers and streams host only four smaller species: Alewife and Blueback Herring (collectively known as “River Herring”), American Eel and Brook Trout.
 Unfortunately, their populations have been severely impacted on Long Island as dams and culverts have restricted access to most of the freshwater habitat they require.

 Photo by Katie Orlinski

 Alewife – Alewife (Alosa pseudoharengus) are one of two species of river herring.
 They are generally 10-12 inches in length with slender bodies and deeply forked tails.
 They are generally silver in appearance, with a characteristic dark spot behind their gills on both sides.

 They are anadromous species that spend the majority of their life in salt water but migrate annually into freshwater to spawn.
 They inhabit offshore areas during most of the year, occurring on the Continental Shelf at depths below 150 feet from Newfoundland south to the North/South Carolina region.